Stop 1: Mathematics: The Winton Gallery

 Head along to our Information Age gallery and explore the six themed zones – Cable, Broadcast, Exchange, Constellation, Web and Cell that celebrate more than 200 years of innovation in communication technologies.

-Watch our curator’s guide to the gallery to discover the must-see objects and keep your eyes peeled for the cell phone game on gallery that challenges you to create the perfect telephone network.
+Watch our curator’s guide to the gallery to discover the must-see objects and keep your eyes peeled for the hands-on ‘cell phone game’ that challenges you to create the perfect telephone network.

 Stop 3: Making the Modern World gallery

 Head down to the ground floor and explore our Making the Modern World gallery.
 Here you will not only find a Supercomputer dating back to 1976 but a whole case full of technology that we still use in everyday life such as telephones and computers.
 Can you spot a certain popular gaming device that dates back to the nineties?